Stray Kids: 2020: Japanese debut, 生 series, and All In

-On June 17, Stray Kids released their first studio album Go Live and its lead single "God's Menu"; the album includes the Korean versions of "Top" and "Slump", and previously released singles "Gone Days" and "On Track".
+On June 17, Stray Kids released their first studio album, Go Live, and its lead single, "God's Menu"; the album includes the Korean versions of "Top" and "Slump" and previously released singles "Gone Days" and "On Track".
 Go Live became the group's best-selling album at the time, debuting at number one on the weekly Gaon Album Chart, selling 243,462 copies by the end of the month, and peaking at number five on the monthly Gaon Album Chart.
 The Korea Music Content Association (KMCA) certified the album platinum in August 2020, the group's first album to achieve this.
-"God's Menu" became the group's first single to be certified gold by the Recording Industry Association of America (RIAA).
+"God's Menu" became the group's first single to be certified gold and platinum by the Recording Industry Association of America (RIAA).
 On September 14, Stray Kids reissued its first studio album as In Life.
 During promotions, the group received music-show wins on MBC M's Show Champion and Mnet's M Countdown.
 Time ranked the lead single "Back Door" eighth on its list of the 10 Best Songs of 2020—the only song by a Korean act on the list—and described it as "an artful Frankenstein that's as catchy as it is complex".

-Stray Kids' first Japanese EP, All In, with the title track "All In" as lead single, was released on November 4.
+Stray Kids' first Japanese EP, All In, with the title track "All In" as the lead single, was released on November 4.
 The EP also includes Japanese versions of "God's Menu" and "Back Door", as well as the band's first Japanese single, "Top."
 On November 22, the group held their first online concert, titled "Unlock: Go Live In Life", via Beyond Live, which was considered a continuation of their "District 9: Unlock" Tour that faced postponement and cancellation due to concerns over the COVID-19 pandemic.
 During the concert, the group performed the Korean version of their song "All In" for the first time, which was released as a digital single on November 26.